Maxhajati/Job_Market_Data_Analysis/README.md

 ### Career Entry & Progression
 <img src="https://github.com/user-attachments/assets/d3d19bc9-aaef-4ce6-95fb-f363a578341e" alt="Dash08 Box Whisker" width="55%">

-- Analyst roles (BA & DA) are the **most accessible**, with demand concentrated at Mid and Senior levels, while Engineering and Data Science positions have **fewer entry-level opportunities**, indicating a higher barrier to entry.
+- Business and Data Analyst roles are the **most accessible**, with demand concentrated at **Mid** and **Senior levels**.
-- Analyst roles have lower barriers to entry, while Engineering and Data Science positions demand more specialized expertise.
+- Engineering and Data Science positions have **fewer entry-level opportunities**, indicating a higher barrier to entry and requiring more specialized expertise.

 ### Work Model Breakdown
 ![Dash10 Work Option](https://github.com/user-attachments/assets/d5ffcef9-b074-4e63-b21f-3d42458aa694)

-- **Hybrid work**: 57% of the workforce, offering a blend of in-person and remote work.
+- **Hybrid work** accounts for **57%** of the workforce, offering a mix of in-person and remote work.
-- **In-person roles**: 37% of the positions, reflecting a strong presence in traditional office environments.
+- **In-person roles** make up **37%** of positions, reflecting a strong presence in traditional office environments.
-- **Fully remote roles**: 6% of the works, relatively rare but growing.
+- **Fully remote roles** represent **6%** of the workforce, which are relatively rare but growing.
-This distribution emphasizes the company’s preference for a hybrid work structure while maintaining a small but growing remote workforce.
+- This distribution emphasizes the company’s preference for a hybrid work structure while maintaining a small but growing remote workforce.

 ## Recommendations
 ### For Job Seekers